 - Impartial, reasonable access to medically indicated treatment and care regardless of age, race, color, religion, culture, ethnicity, national origin, sex, sexual orientation, gender identity or expression, socioeconomic status, familial status, marital status, physical or mental disability, veteran status, or source of payment for care.

 - Care that respects the patient’s psychosocial, spiritual, cultural and personal values and expressions of belief and practice as long as these do not harm others or interfere with the course of treatment to which he or she has agreed.

 - Effective communication, including access to interpreting and translation support services to address language barriers and vision, speech, hearing, and cognitive impairments.

 - Accept or refuse visitors.
-Hospital policy says visitors may be limited if required for the patient’s health or safety, or the safety of other patients or staff.
+EMH policy states visitors may be limited if required for the patient’s health or safety, or the safety of other patients or staff.